-4. Conclusions
+4 Conclusions

 The results presented here improve our understanding of the relationship between participation in international markets and the adoption of a credible voluntary standard.
-The theoretical model is complementary to Sheldon and Roe (2009), and builds on existing work in the HFT framework by Podhorksy (2010, 2012) by incorporating fixed export costs and transportation costs.
+The theoretical model is complementary to Sheldon and Roe (2009), and builds on existing work in the HFT framework by Podhorksy (2010, 2013) by incorporating fixed export costs and transportation costs.
 This allows for the derivation of comparative statics for the adoption of a voluntary standard given a change in trade policy.
 Adoption of the voluntary standard allows firms to overcome an otherwise binding information asymmetry problem similar to the one described in Akerlof (1970) and meet consumer demand for high-quality goods.
 The model treats quality as a credence attribute, so the framework is broadly applicable to topics of concern in debates over trade policy including product safety, sustainability and labor practices.

 Changes in trade policy have the expected effects on firms' export decisions; raising fixed trade costs or transportation costs decreases the proportion of firms willing to enter export markets.
 The model can only provide a qualified answer to the question of whether or not lower trade barriers lead to higher production standards in the presence of a voluntary standard.
 The effect of a change in trade policy on certification adoption depends on the policy instrument in question.
 Lowering fixed export costs makes the firm's domestic market more competitive, meaning lower profit levels at every level of productivity.
 Given the high fixed costs associated with certification, firms that were previously indifferent will choose not to certify.
 However, lowering transportation costs can encourage certification adoption among export-competing firms.
 Lowering transportation costs will increase the profits firms earn in the foreign market.
-The absolute gains from a decrease in $\tau$ will be greater for producers of high-quality goods due to the higher revenues they earn in the foreign country.
+The absolute gains from a decrease in τ will be greater for producers of high-quality goods due to the higher revenues they earn in the foreign country.
 Firms that were previously indifferent will therefore choose to adopt the voluntary standard to reap these higher profits.

 Transportation costs are a close analogy to tariff barriers, so the latter result is the most relevant in the debate over whether or not trade liberalization can raise production standards.
-The answer presented here is a qualified "yes," but the ambiguity of the results might also explain why empirical analysis has produced conflicting results in different country contexts.
-The model can also help inform future empirical analysis by explaining why firm size, sunk costs and export participation might be correlated with the adoption of voluntary standards.
+The answer presented here is a qualified "yes," but the ambiguity of the results might also explain why empirical analysis has produced conflicting results in different contexts.
+The model predicts that the relationship between tariffs and production standards, mediated by voluntary certification, will depend on industry- and country-specific characteristics.
+These include consumer willingness to pay for high quality goods, the effect of quality choice on production costs, and the status quo level of trade barriers.
+The model can also help inform future empirical analysis by explaining why firm size, sunk costs and export participation are correlated with the adoption of voluntary standards.